 The Dakota County CDA is responsible for administering the majority of the public housing inventory and Housing Choice Voucher programs in Dakota County.
 The scattered site public housing includes 123 units that are comprised of four-plexes and townhomes located throughout the County and an 80-unit apartment building, Colleen Loney Manor, located in West St. Paul.
 In addition to the CDA, the South St. Paul HRA operates 298 units of public housing in two apartment buildings, Nan McKay and John Carroll building.
-In 2020, the CDA disposed of 120 public housing units over to project-based vouchers and utilized a combination of tenant protection vouchers and project-based vouchers in units where households met the eligibility requirements of the Housing Choice Voucher Program.

 The Housing Choice Voucher Program is also administered by the CDA and is a federal program for all jurisdictions in Dakota County.
 The CDA assists over 2,700 households through this program.
 The CDA also administers project-based assistance for units at Cahill Place (Inver Grove Heights), Hidden Ponds (Apple Valley) and Cedar Villas (Eagan), a total of 71 units between the three, all two- and three-bedroom units.
-Additionally, as previously mentioned, the CDA disposed of 120 Scattered Site Public Housing Units and 87 of those households are utilizing a Tenant Protection Voucher or Project-Based Voucher.
+The CDA recently disposed of 120 Scattered Site Public Housing Units and 89 of those households are utilizing a Tenant Protection Voucher or Project-Based Voucher.